A guide to voting after a felony conviction in Washington State

 What type of convictions could affect my voting rights?

 A person may lose the right to vote when convicted of a felony in adult court.
-You do not lose you right to vote in Washington for a misdemeanor or juvenile conviction.
+You do not lose your right to vote in Washington for a misdemeanor or juvenile conviction.

 Can individuals convicted of felonies vote in Washington?

-If you were convicted of a felony in a Washington State adult court, your right to vote is automatically restored as soon as you are no longer under the authority of the Department of Corrections (DOC).
-This means that once you have completed any required incarceration and/or DOC community custody, your right to vote has been restored.
+Yes!
+If you were convicted of a felony in a Washington State adult court, your right to vote is automatically restored as soon as you are no longer serving a sentence of total confinement under the authority of the Department of Corrections (DOC).
+This means that once you have completed any required prison sentence, your right to vote has been restored upon release from prison and you will be eligible to register immediately at that time if you are a U.S. citizen, Washington resident, and at least 18 years old by election day.

-If you were convicted of a felony in another state or federal court, your right to vote is automatically restored once you are no longer in jail or prison.
+If you were convicted of a felony as an adult in another state or federal court, your right to vote is automatically restored once you are no longer in jail or prison.
+You will be eligible to register immediately upon release if you are a U.S. citizen and Washington resident.

 You do not need to pay off your LFOs to vote.
 You are still legally obligated to pay all of your LFOs and to comply with the payment schedule.
-However, your right to vote is not automatically lost for failure to pay LFOs.
-You do not lose the right to vote for failure to pay LFOs unless a court determines that you have intentionally failed to pay your LFOs and the court issues an order revoking your right to vote.
+However, your right to vote cannot be taken away for failure to pay LFOs.
+You do not lose the right to vote for failure to pay LFOs.

 Is there a document or place I need to check to confirm that my right to vote is restored?

-No. There is no longer a document confirming restoration of the right to vote (in the past, a COD did this).
+No. There is no longer a document confirming restoration of the right to vote (in the past, a certificate of discharge did this).
 There is also no list of persons whose right to vote has been restored.
-This is why it is important to double-check whether you are on DOC community custody or not.
-If you are no longer incarcerated and are not on DOC community custody, your voting rights are restored, and you are eligible to register to vote.
+If you are no longer incarcerated in prison, your voting rights are restored, and you are eligible to register to vote if you are a U.S. citizen, Washington resident, and at least 18 years old by election day.
 You also do not need paperwork to prove that your right to vote has been restored.

 Do I still need to register to vote?

-Note: There are deadlines for registration.
-You should contact the Secretary of State, your county elections office, or a voting rights organization for official deadlines.
-Generally you can register by mail until 29 days before an election, and in person until 8 days before the election.
+NOTE: There are deadlines for registration.
+You should contact the Secretary of State, your county elections office or auditor, or a voting rights organization for official deadlines.
+You can register to vote in person until 8pm on Election Day.
+Online and mail registrations must be received 8 days before Election Day.

 What documents do I need to register to vote?